Chartered Member

 Stage 1 - Educational Base

-Stage 1 is the required underpinning knowledge and understanding.
+Stage 1 represents the required underpinning knowledge and understanding.
 The requirement is either the necessary accredited qualifications or the successful completion of an Individual Case Procedure (ICP).

 Accredited qualifications provide exemption from a full assessment of your knowledge and understanding, in recognition of your qualifications having already been assessed by IChemE, or an accreditation body we recognise as being at the level required for Chartered Member.